Reader Pamela asked this question

 Hello Scouter Mom,

 I am the Assistant Cubmaster for Pack 234.
 This is my first year, as well as our Cubmaster’s first year doing a crossover ceremony.
 I’ve read all of your amazing ideas.
-However, what should we do if we know some of the boys won’t be continuing on to Boy Scouts?
+However, what should we do if we know some of the boys won’t be continuing on to Scouts BSA?
 Do we still present them with a neckerchief?
 Do we give them some sort of plaque to show their completion of Cub Scouting?
 What do we do with the boys that failed to complete the requirements for crossing over?
 Can we delay the crossover to allow them more time to complete the requirements?
 Please help!!

 Pamela, this is a common question.
 First of all, it is important to remember that the Arrow of Light presentation and the crossover can be two different things.
 So present the AOL recognitions to those who earned it.
 This can be immediately followed by the crossover ceremony to be participated in by those who are crossing over.